 A few days ago, the major wireless network was just hit with another class action suit.
 The first complaint the company received involves customers accusing the network of deceiving customers by illegally extending their wireless contracts after they made minor changes to their service.
 This time, Sprint Nextel is being accused of misleading consumers by improperly charging roaming fees in connection with two “fair and flexible” plans.

-Verizon Wireless was sued for charging unjust early termination fees while T-Mobile was accused charging customers for receiving unwanted text messages.
+Well, Sprint is not the only carrier that has been hit with class action suits this year.
+A few months ago, Verizon Wireless was sued for charging unjust early termination fees while T-Mobile was accused charging customers for receiving unwanted text messages.
 Consumer Rights groups and other activists have been on the offensive to condemn some of the less consumer-friendly policies of wireless contracts.

-Dan Hesse as the new CEO to curb the significant subscriber losses that has hit the company.
+However, the year has been very tough for Sprint Nextel.
+The major adjustments began last year when the company appointed Dan Hesse as the new CEO to curb the significant subscriber losses that has hit the company.
 The uncertainty about the WiMAX plans also brought negative effects to the company and decreased its stock value.
 There were also rumors of a lay-off involving thousands of employees as a result of the company trying to keep up with their rivals.

-they have decided to consolidate the company's operational headquarters and corporate headquarters at its Overland Park, Kan., campus.
+Last week, Sprint Nextel also announced that they have decided to consolidate the company's operational headquarters and corporate headquarters at its Overland Park, Kan., campus.
 They are abandoning their traditional campus in Reston, Va.
 The reasons for this decision involves

 improving operational performance, cutting travel expenses and optimizing the real estate assets of the company.